jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 <figcaption>We may determine equality b/w 2 objects by whether they are the same object — i.e. reference equality.
 </figcaption>

 may share a balance at some point in time.
 But even if they start with the same funds, `georgesAccount` and `elainesAccount` can register different balances at some other point in time because they are in fact different _objects_.
 Of course, that two distinct objects can evolve independently goes without saying.
-That is because “object” clearly articulates the creation of an identity that is not tied to any part, arrangement or quality — “object” names the ability to change.[^8]
+That is because “object” clearly articulates the creation of an identity that is not tied to any part, arrangement or quality; “object” names the ability to change.[^8]

 ## Now What About Programs

 In this light, object-oriented programming can be seen as the diametric opposite of functional programming.
 Objects are inherently changeable.
 Moreover, changeability and “object” are intertwined as concepts.
 Yet, changeability undermines functional programming.
-Just as oil cannot inhabit the same physical space as water, object-oriented cannot occupy the same virtual space as functional programming.
-Just as "up" means "not down" and vice versa, "object" means "not function" and vice versa.
+Just as oil cannot inhabit the same physical space as water, object-oriented programming cannot occupy the same virtual space as functional programming.
+Just as "up" means "not down" in one sense, and vice versa, "object" means "not function" in one sense, and vice versa.
 In other words, use of one necessarily excludes the other.
 As a result, when writing programs, we may choose mutability or immutability, objects or functions, but not both at once.

 Yet, whatever paradigm we choose must include a model for state, and perhaps time.
 As we saw above, programs that are composed of functions themselves model well-behaved state*less* mathematical functions,